 Because of the nature of the life insurance industry, Torchmark has no individual or group which would be considered a major customer.
-Substantially all of Torchmark's business is conducted in the United States, primarily in the Southeastern and Southwestern regions.
+Substantially all of Torchmark's business is conducted in the United States.

 The measure of profitability established by the chief operating decision maker for insurance segments is underwriting margin before other income and administrative expenses, in accordance with the manner the segments are managed.
 It essentially represents gross profit margin on insurance products before insurance administrative expenses and consists of premium, less net policy obligations, acquisition expenses, and commissions.
 Interest credited to net policy liabilities (reserves less deferred acquisition costs) is reflected as a component of the Investment segment in order to match this cost to the investment earnings from the assets supporting the net policy liabilities.